Lenten Resources

 Fasting Guidelines

-All are asked to fast (one main meal only) on February 22 (for Ash Wednesday) and Good Friday to April 7.
+All are asked to fast (one main meal only) on Ash Wednesday, March 5th and Good Friday, April 18th.
 Fasting at other times is recommended but left to each person to decide.
-We are expected to abstain from meat on the Fridays of Lent, yet we are encouraged to also fast by taking only one meal on that day, and by ancient tradition fasting and abstinence is also
+We are expected to abstain from meat on the Fridays of Lent.

 When fasting, a person is permitted to eat one full meal, as well as two smaller meals that together are not equal to a full meal.

-Please consider fasting in the broader sense of self denial by forgoing other extras such as dining out, imbibing in expensive wines or liquors, giving up a daily Coffee Shop stop or other entertainments in order to put someresources aside to be shared with the poor.
-As is our custom at CTK, we will collect the fruits of our Lenten sacrifices during the Holy Thursday Evening Mass and offer these alms to three charities: Food for the Poor, Catholic Relief Services, and the Matthew 25 Fund of our own parish.
+Please consider fasting in the broader sense of self-denial by forgoing other extras such as dining out, imbibing in expensive wines or liquors, giving up a daily coffee shop stop or other entertainments in order to put some resources aside to be shared with the poor.
+As is our custom at CTK, we will collect the fruits of our Lenten sacrifices during Holy Thursday evening mass and offer these alms to three charities: Cross Catholic Outreach, Matthew 25, and Catholic Relief Services.

 to fast from discontent and to feast on gratitude;